lolsZz/content-optimiser/USAGE_GUIDE.md

 - Redundant information and formatting
 - Policy content (optional)

-The tool works in two primary modes:
+The tool now features several specialized modes:

+- **auto mode**: Automatically detects content type and applies the best optimizations
 - **docs mode**: More aggressive optimization suitable for web content and documentation
 - **code mode**: More conservative optimization suitable for source code repositories
+- **notion mode**: Specialized handling for Notion.so exports
+- **email mode**: Optimized for email content and threads
+- **markdown mode**: Focused on cleaning up Markdown and HTML content

 The optimization process follows these steps:

+1. **Content Detection**: Automatically identify content type if in auto mode
-1. **Input Processing**: Read content from a directory or a Repomix file
+2. **Input Processing**: Read content from a directory or a file
-2. **Optimization**: Apply regex patterns to remove noise elements
+3. **Preprocessing**: Prepare content for specific optimizations
+4. **Optimization**: Apply specialized rules based on content type
+5. **Postprocessing**: Apply final clean-up and formatting
-3. **Output Generation**: Produce a cleaned file and a detailed report
+6. **Output Generation**: Produce a cleaned file and a detailed report

 ## Installation and Setup